 I cannot say enough good things about the Flying Flags Resort.

 Every time I stay there, I do not feel like leaving.
-Amenities include pools, hot tubs, playgrounds, a splash zone, a fireside patio, a cafe, bocce ball courts, a sports courts, wi-fi, laundry room and much more.
-They even give you a chocolate chip cookie when you check-in.
+Amenities include pools, hot tubs, playgrounds, a splash zone, a fireside patio, a cafe, bocce ball courts, sports courts, wi-fi, laundry room, and much more.
+They even give you a chocolate chip cookie when you check in.

 Their accommodation options are varied.
 They offer visitors the opportunity to stay in safari tents, cottages, and vintage trailers.
 Or, if you have an RV, you can park it at the resort.

-The location is ideal to enjoy all that Buellton and the Santa Ynez Valley has to offer.
+The location is ideal to enjoy all that Buellton and the Santa Ynez Valley have to offer.
 Give it a check if you are visiting the area.

 Have a Picnic at the River View Park